2026 United States House of Representatives elections in Texas: District 37

-The 37th district is based in Austin and its suburbs, including Wells Branch and Steiner Ranch.
+The new 37th district is based in all but the westernmost parts of Austin, with virtually all of the precincts of the exclusively Travis County-based district favoring Democrats to varying degrees; the new district has a White plurality with a 34% Hispanic voting age population.
 The incumbent is Democrat Lloyd Doggett, who was re-elected with 75.9% of the vote in 2024.
 On August 21, 2025, Doggett announced that he would not seek re-election due to mid-decade redistricting, and fellow Democratic Rep. Greg Casar being moved into the 37th district.
-On August 25, 2025, he announced his bid for re-election from this district.
+On August 25, 2025, Casar announced his bid for re-election from this district.
+Kamala Harris won 76.8% of the vote in the new 37th District, which also gave 79.2% of the vote to Colin Allred; in both cases, the highest of any district amongst the state's new congressional districts.